cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 ---

-:boom: Students considering to take this calls in Spring 2019 are recommended to take a look at:
+:boom: Students considering to take this class are recommended to take a look at:

 * <https://github.com/cloudmesh-community/book/blob/master/syllabus/e516.pdf>